 An academic advisor can assist you with many parts of your academic journey including:

-- identifying barriers to your success, recommending strategies and giving referrals to other resources or special services
+- identifying barriers to your success, recommending strategies and giving referrals to other resources or special services; and

 When should I seek help from an advisor?